-Term Definition Direct impact Occurs as a straightforward consequence of activities undertaken in direct connection to the project (derived from DMRB (Highways Agency et al., 2008)).
-Indirect impact Occurs as a consequence of a direct impact and may arise via a complex pathway and be experienced at a point in space or time that is removed from the direct impact DMRB (Highways Agency et al., 2008).
-Secondary impact Socioeconomic and cultural changes which may be experienced at a point in space or time that is removed from both direct and indirect impacts (IEEM, 2006).
+Term Definition Direct impact Occurs as a straightforward consequence of activities undertaken in direct connection to the project (derived from DMRB (Highways Agency et al. , 2008)).
+Indirect impact Occurs as a consequence of a direct impact and may arise via a complex pathway and be experienced at a point in space or time that is removed from the direct impact DMRB (Highways Agency et al. , 2008).
 Cumulative impact Impacts that result from incremental changes caused by other reasonably foreseeable actions alongside the project in question.
-This includes the impact of all other developments that were not present at the time of data collection (surveys etc.) (derived from DMRB (Highways Agency et al., 2008)).
-Inter-related impacts The impacts resulting from the inter-relationship of different topic-specific impacts upon the same receptor (e.g. where the impacts from noise and impacts from vessels affect a single receptor such as marine fauna) (IEEM, 2006).
-Positive or adverse impacts An impact can be either "positive" or "adverse".
-Positive impacts merit just as much consideration as adverse ones, for example as international, national and local policies increasingly press for projects to deliver positive biodiversity outcomes.
-Positive impacts can be considered for all the definitions above (IEEM, 2006).
+This includes the impact of all other developments that were not present at the time of data collection (surveys etc.) (derived from DMRB (Highways Agency et al. , 2008)).
+Inter-related impacts Consideration of how the accumulation of, and inter-relationship between effects might affect the environment, economy or community as a whole (DECC, 2011a).
+Positive or adverse impacts An impact can be either "positive' or 'adverse'.
+A positive impact is one that improves the quality of the environment and an adverse impact is one that reduces the quality of the environment (CIEEM, 2016).

-5.3.5.3 The term 'effect' is used in this assessment to express the consequence of an impact.
+- 5.3.5.3 The term 'effect' is used in this assessment to express the consequence of an impact.
 For example, in the offshore environment the piling of turbine foundations (activity) results in increased levels of subsea noise (impact), with the potential to disturb marine mammals (effect).
-Or in the onshore environment, the installation of cables using horizontal directional drilling to cross under a road or stream (activity) results in increased levels of noise (impact), and potential disturbance to noise sensitive receptors (i.e. people or ecological receptors (effect)).
+Or in the onshore environment, the installation of cables using horizontal directional drilling to cross under a road or stream (activity) results in increased levels of noise (impact), and potential disturbance to noise sensitive receptors (i.e. people or ecological receptors) (effect). - 5.3.5.4 The 'significance' of each effect is determined by considering the magnitude of the impact alongside the importance, or sensitivity, of the receptor or resource, in accordance with defined significance criteria.